EbGazar/Offline-Voice-Control-on-Raspberry-Pi/README.md

 * or by using `pip install -r requirments.txt`

-* After checking that the <span style="color:green;font-weight:700;font-size:20px"> markdown color font styles
-</span> and <b>Microphone</b> works properly start using the Voice Control System using the Engine implementation.
+* After checking that the <red>Speaker</red> and <b>Microphone</b> works properly start using the Voice Control System using the Engine implementation.

 ## Speech To Text Engine: